-Antonio Arellano was born in Michoacán, Mexico and migrated to the United States at the age of three.
+Antonio Arellano was born in Michoacán, Mexico, and migrated to the United States at an early age.
 He was raised with a strong sense of determination, perseverance, and hard work ethic.
 Due to economic hardship, the lack of healthcare access, and educational opportunities in Mexico, Antonio’s family made the difficult decision to leave their home country for a chance at a better life in the United States.
 Thanks to the tremendous sacrifices his parents made, Antonio’s upbringing was drastically different from theirs, yet still filled with endless obstacles.

 Antonio’s immigrant upbringing exposed him to the discrimination and racism communities of color have endured.
 These injustices sparked his lifelong passion to win marginalized communities the respect and representation they deserve.
-As a Latino leader for progressive change in Texas, Antonio taps into his life experiences to innovate politics and recognizes that his dreams of an equitable and inclusive nation are not his alone, but rather the shared dreams of our ancestors and millions of immigrants that call this country home.
+As a Latino leader for progressive change in the United States, Antonio taps into his life experiences to raise awareness and recognizes that his dreams of an equitable and inclusive nation are not his alone, but rather the shared dreams of our ancestors and millions of immigrants that call this country home.

 Antonio has worked at some of the most notable newsrooms in America.
 While at the Houston Chronicle, Antonio advanced digital coverage of a variety of issues impacting one of the most diverse markets in the nation.
 In 2016, Antonio was offered the opportunity to join ABC News as a social media contributor, where he was instrumental in developing an innovative approach to news dissemination using social media to engage and educate a younger audience.

 In September 2018, Antonio joined Jolt Initiative, the largest Latino civic engagement organization in Texas, and served as Communications Director.
-During his tenure, he developed and led statewide culturally competent campaigns to empower and mobilize young Latino voters across Texas.
-His efforts contributed to a 500% increase in young voter turnout during the 2018 midterm elections.
-Antonio also helped shift the narrative that has historically depicted Latino voters as dormant by launching innovative programs to uplift the voices of Texas's growing electorate.
+During his tenure, he developed and led statewide culturally competent campaigns to empower and educate young Latino voters.
+Antonio also helped shift the narrative that has historically depicted Latino voters as dormant by launching innovative programs to uplift the voices of the growing Latino electorate.